 Lasting Powers of Attorney

 Lasting Powers of Attorney (LPA) were introduced on 1st October 2007 and are now the primary way to give an attorney the authority to look after a person’s financial affairs.
 The LPA finance operates both before and after a person becomes incapable of managing their own affairs.
 It is also possible to make a LPA setting out of your wishes regarding your personal welfare.
 Our Solicitors recommend that everyone considers making an LPA.

 It is hard to imagine not being able to live in your own home and look after yourself.
 Planning at the right time to make sure any care you may need in the future is covered without having to sell your home is important for some people.
 We can help you find out more about the rules about paying for a permanent care home place and we work closely with independent financial advisors who can discuss with you your options concerning wealth protection and long term care funding.

 Living Wills (Advance Directives)

-An Advance Directive can record your wishes with respect to certain medical procedures that are, or are not, to be employed on loss of mental capacity (‘advanced directive’).
+An Advance Directive can record your wishes with respect to certain medical procedures that would or would not be accepted to you.
+They can only be employed on loss of mental capacity (‘advanced directive’).
 Alternatively, a Living Will can record your beliefs on such procedures for the family to consider should a difficult decision with regard to your health have to be made (‘non-advanced directive’).
 Read more on setting up a UK Living Will.

-If you have young children, you should consider appointing guardians to take care of them if you die while they remain young.
-Even if you have ‘godparents’, we all know that the choice of godparent is sometimes an emotional decision made at a specific time and you may not want them to bring up your children.
+If you have young children, you should consider appointing guardians to take care of their day to day care if you die while they remain young.
+Even if they have ‘godparents’, we all know that the choice of godparent is sometimes an emotional decision made at a specific time and you may not want them to bring up your children.
 Appointment of Guardians is usually done whilst making your Will.